ju-baer/PedSim4AV/docs/gaps_analysis.md

 Accurate forecasting requires a comprehensive understanding not only of each pedestrian's previous trajectory but also of their interaction with the surrounding environment, an important part of which are other pedestrians moving dynamically in the scene.

 **Current Research Focus:**

-- Social interaction learning with generative adversarial networks
-- Attention mechanisms for social context modeling
-- Integration of non-verbal communication understanding
+• **Social Interaction Learning**: Development of generative adversarial networks to model complex pedestrian-to-pedestrian interactions

+• **Attention Mechanisms**: Implementation of attention-based models that can focus on relevant social context cues in crowded environments

+• **Non-verbal Communication Understanding**: Integration of visual cues like head orientation, walking speed changes, and spatial positioning into prediction models

+• **Group Behavior Modeling**: Understanding how pedestrians behave differently when alone versus in groups, families, or crowds

 ---